12 Unique Coffee Drinks from Around the World

 Espresso Tonic with breakfast

-To make this drink you will have to pour a double shot of espresso in tonic water with ice cubes.
-It was invented in Sweden in 2007 at the Koppi Roaster café.
+To make this drink, you will have to pour a double shot of espresso in tonic water with ice cubes.
+It was invented in Sweden in 2007 at the café Koppi.
 It was called Kaffe & Tonic and it became the establishment’s flagship drink until its closure in 2017.
 It is still popular in Scandinavia and some parts of the United States.
-When preparing it, make sure to use a lot of ice and choose a tonic water with a good degree of acidity.
-We recommend you decorate it with a slice of lemon or lime.
+Lots of ice is usually added to a tonic water with a good degree of acidity, then the drink is garnished with a slice of lemon or lime.

 10. Cheesy Coffee